Christopher Vane, 1st Baron Barnard of Barnard's Castle1

 M, #106791, b.
 21 May 1653, d.
 28 October 1723

-Christopher Vane, 1st Baron Barnard of Barnard's Castle was baptised on 21 May 1653.1 He was the son of Sir Henry Vane the Younger and Frances Wray.1 He and Lady Elizabeth Holles obtained a marriage license on 9 May 1676.1 He died on 28 October 1723 at age 70 at Fairlawn, Shipbourne, Tonbridge, Kent, England.1 He was buried at Fairlawn Church, Shipbourne, Tonbridge, Kent, England.1 His will (dated 27 September 1715 to 26 May 1716) was probated on 11 November 1723.1
+Christopher Vane, 1st Baron Barnard of Barnard's Castle was baptised on 21 May 1653.1 He was the son of Sir Henry Vane the Younger and Frances Wray.1 He and Lady Elizabeth Holles obtained a marriage license on 9 May 1676.1 He died on 28 October 1723 at age 70 at Fairlawn, Shipbourne, Tonbridge, Kent, EnglandG.1 He was buried at Fairlawn Church, Shipbourne, Tonbridge, Kent, EnglandG.1 His will was proven (by probate) on 11 November 1723.1

 Children of Christopher Vane, 1st Baron Barnard of Barnard's Castle and Lady Elizabeth Holles